Quantifying Grid Resilience Against Extreme Weather Using Large-Scale Customer Power Outage Data: Numerical results

-Resilience can be described in two ways: infrastructure resistance and operational recoverability, which correspond to the responses of the system facing external impacts and restoration tasks, respectively \cite{Jufri2019}, as shown in Figure~\ref{fig:resilience-trapezoid} (a).
-Infrastructure resistance refers to the inherent ability of the power grid to anticipate, resist, and absorb the effects of hazardous events, and determines a system's DTC.
-Operational recoverability refers to the system's ability to recover from damage inflicted by extreme weather through a series of operational measures adopted by system operators, utility companies, and other support entities.
-To be specific, infrastructure resistance in our model can be described by the relationship between the cumulative weather effect and the power system functionality (number of remaining customers with power), and operational recoverability can be defined as the speed of a unit's recovery from a power outage, as described by the outage occurrence rate.
+The resilience can be specifically described from two aspects: infrastructural resistance and operational recoverability, which correspond to the responses of the system facing external impacts and restoration tasks, respectively \citep{Jufri2019}, as shown in Figure~\ref{fig:resilience-trapezoid} (a).
+Infrastructural resistance refers to the inherent ability of the power grid to anticipate, resist, and absorb the effects of hazardous events, and determines a system's DTC.
+Operational recoverability indicates the system's recovery capability from severe existing damages induced by extreme weather through a series of operational measures adopted by system operators, utility companies, and other support entities.
+To be specific, infrastructural resistance in our model can be described by the relationship between the accumulation of weather effect and the power system functionality (number of remaining customers with power supply), and operational recoverability can be regarded as the speed of a unit recovering from power outages, described by the discount rate of outage occurrence rate.

 \paragraph{Infrastructural resistance}